piyush1056/Leetcode/frontend/README.md

   - useSelector used to manage isAuthenticated, loading, and error.

 - Frontend & backend now connected for authentication
-- Made few updates in backend code ,cors,enhanced token security,
+- Made few updates in backend code ,cors,enhanced token security

+# Day 03: Enhancements & Homepage Design
+- Enhanced Signup Page:
+  - Added eye icon for show/hide password functionality
+  - Implemented **"Already have an account?
+Sign in"** navigation link on the signup page.
+  - Added loading state ,Signup button is disabled while loading to prevent multiple requests.
+  - Users see a **loading indicator** instead of a blank page/flash when the page is refreshed.

+- Homepage Design
+  - Created responsive homepage layout
+  - Added filter options for problems by difficulty and tags
+  - Implemented problem status filtering (solved/unsolved)

 ## 🛠️ Tech Stack